ACPA Scholarly Journals & Publications

 - Thought Papers, Edited by Drs.
 Alicia Chávez and Susan Longerbeam

-- Best Practices Papers, Edited by Drs.
+- Promising Practices Briefs, Edited by Drs.
 Alicia Chávez and Susan Longerbeam

-- Handbooks & Monographs, Edited by Dr. Tonya Driver
+- Handbooks/Manuals & Monographs, Edited by Dr. Tonya Driver

 For submission information in each category, please click on the title of the publication type.